ethpandaops/ansible-collection-general/roles/teku/README.md

 ## Requirements

 You'll need docker on the target system.
-Make sure to install these upfront.
+Make sure to install it upfront.

 ## Role Variables